Obak3/AlgoQuestions/README.md

  | Remove Vowels | Just iterate through it once and add elements not found to the answer string.
 You could use replace but that's also doing iteration at a lower level. | I don't think this will be used in an interview, but you can use '+=' to put something onto the end of a string in Python. |
  | Contains Duplicate | Check the len of nums against that of the len of a set(nums) | You could also use a hashmap to
  track if something is contained and if it isn't insert it into the map |
+ | Single Number | Hashmap for tracking how many times a number appears.
+Iterate through the map after and return the
+ key where the val is 1. | Basically what the other part said.  |

 ## DS/A I'm focusing on: